savojard/sb4er-paper/paper.md

 (Variant Call Format).

 From here two main analyses can be performed.
-The first consists of retracing the origin of the mutations, performing an intra-species phylogenetic analysis.
+The first consists of retracing the origin of the mutations, by performing an intra-species phylogenetic analysis.
 The second is to classify the different variants that we identified, and for non-synonymous variations occurring on protein-coding regions of the genome, we can further study their effect on the stability and the function of the coded protein.